Deepbaran/udemy-golang/README.md

 - Any variable that is declared in the code must be used.
 If we do not want to use it, just use '_' as the variable name.
 - := can only be used when declaring and intializing a varaible for the first time and not for reassigning.
 - There are not try-catch or Error Handling in Golang as of yet.
+- Go by default is pass by value language

 ## Questions